karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Helper/QuestionHelper/askClear.md

 Depending on your taste, you might end the question with a PHP_EOL (I personally tend to prefer to have the user's response on the same line, but adding the PHP_EOL at the end will put the user response on the next line).
-Same with the retry message, you can end it with a PhP_EOL or not.
+Same with the retry message, you can end it with a PHP_EOL or not.
 The retry message should probably re-introduce the question, or part of it.

 For instance, a typical question/retryMessage would be: